About Us

 Nathan King is a research scientist who completed his PhD and Postdoctoral Fellowship at Queen’s University Departments of Public Health Sciences and Psychiatry.
 His research focuses on common mental health concerns in both school age children and youth, as well as university students.
 Specific interests include estimating the burden of mental health across various subgroups of young people, including for potentially disadvantaged subgroups.

-Liz Terzlaff, PhD
+Dr. Liz Tetzlaff, PhD

 Centre Coordinator, Post-Doctoral Fellow